Stimulating innovation for wider creative impact

 - Tomorrow Me is a partnership initiative with VicHealth that utilises gamification to build resilience in young people.
 Specifically it seeks to address the complex social issues arising from the rapidly changing labour market and prepare young people for the new world of employment.
 Through games technology, Tomorrow Me will allow young people to reimagine their careers as the curation and development of skills, as opposed to the collection of jobs.
 Phase 1 will involve the design and testing of a gamified digital platform to commence mid 2017.

 - Combatting Homophobia is a partnership with the Department of Premier and Cabinet's Equality Branch which seeks to utilise creative approaches to tackle homophobia, biphobia, transphobia and discrimination against people with intersex variations, and make a positive community impact.
-The funded project/s will commence in the second half of 2017.
+Leading Victorian games studio, Mighty Games is collaborating with the Victorian AIDS Council and Victoria University to create an engaging gamified app that will give players insights into the experiences of LGBTI people and the prejudices and discriminations they can face.
+The project is expected to be launched in late 2018.

 A new program to support government, not-for-profit and community organisations to make service improvements and increase innovation and efficiency using design.

 D2B helps Victorian businesses apply design-led thinking and practice to every aspect of their operations - from marketing to product or service design, business strategy to organisational culture - resulting in significant business outcomes.

 An expert service provider has been appointed to deliver this program – both for Victorian businesses (see Action 19) and not-for-profit and public sector organisations.
 The program will commence in the second half of 2017.

 Creative Victoria will work with the Department of Education and Training to develop stronger creative and artistic capability in children and young people by helping schools embed arts and other creative programs in the curriculum.
 Consistent with the government's Education State policy, this collaborative approach will contribute to better student experience and outcomes.